MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 ms.author:
 ms.service: sharepoint-online
 localization_priority:
-description: Advanced level querying and filtering scenarios for Highlighted Content Web Parts, with KQL, CAML and Managed Properties. ms.collection: M365Community
+description: A learning strategy and querying and filtering scenario/examples for the Highlighted Content Web Part, with KQL, CAML and Managed Properties. ms.collection: M365Community
 ---